spacekitcat/isometric-sdl-demo/README.md

 ## TODOS

-- Sector lookup: A hashmap for sectors with a get and put method.
-The key is the sector x,y coordinate (integer, from coordinate mapper) converted to a string (it's unique).
-It should be setup as a shared pointer singleton in the DI container, the sector gen code and render code should be wired into it.
-- Move map sector gen code into sector lookup, whenever you specifiy coordinates that don't exist, it should generate the sector.
+- Move dynamic map sector gen code out of main, either into the sector db or some intermediate.
 - Wire the sector hashmap into some sort of permissive license Berkeley DB (RocksDB seems good) to provide persistence.
 - Fix project naming scheme.
 - Generate univeral binary for OSX.